-Figure 4.3: Diagram illustrating the use of a continuously rotating arm to intercept the ISIS beam.
+Figure 4.4: Diagram illustrating the use of a continuously rotating arm to intercept the ISIS beam.
 The case for intercepting the beam with a rotation that is perpendicular to the beam's direction (b) is much better than for the case where the arm rotates in the direction parallel to the beam (a).
-Both cases result in a long arm due to the small value of the angle θ and creates a moving production point for particles.
+Both cases result in a long arm due to the small value of the angle $\theta$ and creates a moving production point for particles.

 It is perhaps instructive to first consider the possibility of using a rotary mechanism to achieve the design aims and to ask what the implications of using such a mechanism are.
-If such a mechanism is viable this would be encouraging as rotary mechanisms are well understood.
-There is very little historical evidence of rotary mechanisms being used in particle accelerators to intercept the beam.
-Usually particle beams are steered electromagnetically onto a stationary target although the use of a rotary beam chopper has at least been suggested as a source of positrons for a future ILC [80].
+If a rotary mechanism is a viable idea then this would be encouraging as this type of mechanism is well understood and in principle should be easier to implement.